Detailed Impact Assessment (DIA)

 - Development and submission of a project description – completed

-- Parks Canada review of the project description – completed
+- Federal partners and agencies review of the project description – completed

 - Selection of the appropriate EIA pathway – completed